duleorlovic/aws_tips/README.md

     Type: String
     Description: Security Group Description
 ```
-Use function `!Ref MyParameter` (or `Fn::Ref`).
-When we `!Ref` parameter then it
+Use function `!Ref MyParameter` (or `"Fn::Ref":` in separate line).
+When we
-returns paratemer value, and when we `!Ref` some resource then it returns
+`!Ref` parameter then it returns paratemer value, and when we `!Ref` some
-physical ID of the underlying resource.
+resource then it returns physical ID of the underlying resource.
+You can
-You can `FN::GetAtt` to get attributes of the resources using dot syntax
+`"Fn::GetAtt":` to get attributes of the resources using dot syntax
 ```
 NewVolume:
   Properties:
     AvailabilityZone:
       !GetAtt EC2Instance.AvailabilityZone
 ```
+There is also `Fn::GetAZs: !Ref "AWS::Region"` which will return a list of all
+AZs so you can pick first using `!Select`

 You can create a string using join and delimiter
 ```